IrinaOrias/Outlet-Performance-Analysis/README.md

 ### 1. Expand Supermarket Type 1 Format

 **Observation:** Supermarket Type 1 consistently leads in sales across all segments
-**Recommendation:** Focus future outlet openings in this format, especially in Tier 3 zones
-**Action:** Use sales forecasting to identify ideal Tier 3 locations for growth

----

 ### 2. Invest in Medium-Size Outlets

 **Observation:** Medium outlets generate the highest share of total revenue
-**Recommendation:** Optimize this format in existing and upcoming locations
-**Action:** Prioritize staffing, inventory, and marketing resources accordingly

----

 ### 3. Promote High-Demand Product Segments

 **Observation:** Low Fat products and essentials like fruits and snacks are bestsellers
-**Recommendation:** Promote these items with special campaigns and bundles
-**Action:** Highlight health-conscious categories and reinforce visibility in-store and online

----

 ### 4. Reevaluate New and Large Outlets

 **Observation:** Newer and larger formats show weaker performance
-**Recommendation:** Audit operations, location selection, and local product fit
-**Action:** Use dashboard filters to monitor underperformers and test targeted improvements